-The Regional Economies Project provides the state's economic and workforce development system with data and information about changing regional economies and labor markets.
+The California Regional Economies Project provides the state's economic and workforce development system with data and information about changing regional economies and labor markets.
 This information provides a key resource in economic and workforce development planning, and a bridge connecting economic and workforce policies and programs at the state and regional levels.
-The Regional Economies Project is a joint effort of CWIB and ESP.
+The California Regional Economies Project is a joint effort of CWIB and ESP.

-Economic research has provided ESP with information necessary to divide the state into nine economic activity regions as follows: Bay Area; Central Coast; Central Sierra; Greater Sacramento; Northern California; Northern Sacramento Valley; San Joaquin Valley;

-Southern Border; and, Southern California.
+Economic research has provided ESP with information necessary to develop an economic model, which currently divides the state into nine economic activity regions, as follows: Bay Area; Central Coast; Central Sierra; Greater Sacramento; Northern California; Northern Sacramento Valley; San Joaquin Valley; Southern Border; and, Southern California.
 In addition to producing a statewide Economic Base Report, the Project has completed a Base Report for each of these regions.
 The information in these reports provides a comparative analysis of the state and regional economies from 2001 to 2004.
+These reports are currently being updated.